haesleinhuepf/stackview/README.md

 You can use `stackview` from within jupyter notebooks as shown below.
 Also check out the demo in [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/haesleinhuepf/stackview/HEAD?filepath=docs%2Fdemo.ipynb)

+There are also example notebooks in [this folder](https://github.com/haesleinhuepf/stackview/tree/main/docs).

 Starting point is a 3D image dataset provided as numpy array.
 ```python
 from skimage.io import imread
 image = imread('data/Haase_MRT_tfl3d1.tif', plugin='tifffile')
 ```

+### Slice view

 You can then view it slice-by-slice:
 ```python